Best Practices For Using Packages And Frequency Discounts

 When To Use Packages And When To Use Frequency Discounts

 In most cases when you want to offer clients a discount for booking multiple visits, using a frequency discount will be preferable over creating a package because of the automation of frequency discounts.
 After setting up a frequency discount on a service, there are no additional steps for you or your clients - the frequency discount is automatically applied when the client schedules enough services to meet the minimum, unlike packages that have to be manually added to the client’s account and then have to be specifically selected when scheduling services from the package.
 This makes frequency discounts a great choice for things like giving clients a discount for booking recurring, weekly services - you can automate their recurring schedule with a template and automate discounts with a frequency discount.

 But there are a few cases where you may want to use a package instead of a frequency discount; these include:

-- When you don’t want to limit services to having to be booked in the same day, week, or month - you can create packages that allow clients to book the services at any time instead of limiting them to a specific period.
+- When you don’t want to limit services to have to be booked on the same day, week, or month - you can create packages that allow clients to book the services at any time instead of limiting them to a specific period.